Mannar Fort (මන්නාරම් බලකොටුව)

 Mannar Island is part of Mannar District, Sri Lanka.
 It is linked to the main island of Sri Lanka by a causeway.
 It has an area of about 125 square kilometers, mainly covered with vegetation and sand.

 Bocarro also states that the fort was at one time very wealthy and earned much revenue from the seed pearl fishery that used to be held within the area coming under it.
-With the depletion of the pearl oysters he states what then exists is only a relic of its old grandeur of the fort.
+With the depletion of the pearl oysters, he states what then exists is only a relic of the old grandeur of the fort.
+(Abeyasinghe, 1995)

 The fort was captured by the Dutch in 1658 after much resistance from the Portuguese but other than reinforcing the fort, no significant change was done to the fort.

-This fort was inaccessible to the public for decades due the LTTE Terrorist activities in the area.
-Once the LTTE was destroyed in 2009 this area was opened to the public transport.
+This fort was inaccessible to the public for decades due to the LTTE Terrorist activities in the area.
+Once the LTTE was destroyed in 2009 this area was opened to public transport.
 Now the area surrounding the fort is used by the police department.
-But public are not restricted from visiting the fort.
+However, the public is not restricted from visiting the fort.

-On two ends of the building square, you will see two rooms with no door or windows.
-The top has been covered by a now broken slab on large iron bars.
-The only access to these rooms are some tiny steel steps mounted on one side of the wall.
-These two rooms might have been prison cells at one time.
+At two ends of the building’s square, there are two rooms that lack both doors and windows.
+Their tops are covered by a now-broken concrete slab supported by large iron bars.
+The only access to these rooms is via small steel steps affixed to one side of the wall.
+It is likely that these rooms once served as prison cells.

 References

-1. Abeyasinghe, T. B. H. , 1995, Description of Ceylon in the in the Book of the Plans of all the Fortresses Cities and towns of the State of Oriental India by ATNONIO BOCARRO Dedicated to the Most Serene Royal Majesty Philip IV of the Spains and III of Portugal our Lord the King February 17, 1635. .
-Journal of the Royal Asiatic Society of Sri Lanka , new series.
-1995.
-Vol. 39, p.
-33-38.
+1. Abeyasinghe, T. B. H. (1995).
+Description of Ceylon in the Book of the Plans of all the Fortresses Cities and towns of the State of Oriental India by ANTONIO BOCARRO Dedicated to the Most Serene Royal Majesty Philip IV of the Spains and III of Portugal our Lord the King February 17, 1635.
+Journal of the Royal Asiatic Society of Sri Lanka, New Series 39, 1–83.

 Also See